 Figure 10.
 Common areas where liposuction is performed for both women and men.

 Who is a candidate for liposuction?

-The best candidates for liposuction are those prospective Toronto Liposuction patients who have unwanted depositions of fat that detract from their ideal shape and contour and have tried their best at diet and exercise to modify their shape and figure.
+The best candidates are those prospective Toronto patients who have unwanted depositions of fat that detract from their ideal shape and contour and have tried their best at diet and exercise to modify their shape and figure.
 Good candidates are medically well patients without uncontrolled illnesses such as diabetes, heart disease or hypertension.
 Contraindications to liposuction include anyone who is unrealistic about the shape and figure they can achieve, are medically unwell, excessively overweight, or have excessively loose and damaged skin, are pregnant or have a pacemaker.

 What kind of anesthetic is used?